adityakakarla/call-to-change/README.md

 ---

-## What it does

-CallToChange seamlessly integrates with our custom Python library (call-to-change) to log LLM call emissions.
-It utilizes academic research and information from the Department of Energy to accurately determine the carbon footprint of each LLM call.

-Our visually engaging dashboards provide clear insights into emissions data, aiding companies in making informed decisions to addresss their environmental impact.

----

 This repo is for call-to-change, the Python library that works with our web app to log LLM calls.

 ---